yeasy/openstack-tool/README.md

 * Compute Server: `10.0.0.101 (eth0)`, `192.168.122.101 (eth1)`

 ##install_openstack.sh
-Install openstack with RDO and the configuration file.
+Install openstack based on RDO and the configuration template.

 ##init_openstack.sh
 After the installation, init by adding a user and a project with net/subnet/vm.
-Should get the [Cirros Image] (https://launchpad.net/cirros/trunk/0.3.0/+download/cirros-0.3.0-x86_64-disk.img) and put it under the directory.
+Recommend to download the [Cirros Image] (https://launchpad.net/cirros/trunk/0.3.0/+download/cirros-0.3.0-x86_64-disk.img) and put it under the directory.
+Otherwise the tool will automatically do it.

 ##clear_openstack.sh
-Clear the machine which installs openstack.
+Clear the machine which has installed openstack.

 ##packstack-answers-gre
-RDO configuration file for multinode, GRE based.
+RDO configuration template for multinode, GRE based.

 ##packstack-answers-vlan
-RDO configuration file for multinode, Vlan based.
+RDO configuration template for multinode, Vlan based.

 ##keystonerc_admin
 A reference keystonrc of the admin role.